 - Vanilla Protein Shake

-The Easiest Way to Make Protein Shakes at Home
+The Easiest Way to Make Protein Shakes

+Alright, now you know why you should drink protein shakes and have also learnt my favorite hack for making them at home.
+Without further delay, here is the recipe!
 If you make this Banana Protein Shake recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

-Finally, don’t forget to sign up for my email list: You will get my eCookbook, plus brand-new recipes and exclusive offers, delivered straight to your inbox for FREE!
+And don’t forget to sign up for my email list: You will get my eCookbook, plus brand-new recipes and exclusive offers, delivered straight to your inbox for FREE!
 Click here to join the Everyday Easy Eats community! 🙂

 Banana Protein Shake